alvestrand/nicer-spec/draft-oreland-dispatch-ice-nicer.md

 # Traditional ICE

-The traditional (RFC 8863) version of ICE can be briefly described as:
+The traditional ({{RFC8863}}) version of ICE can be briefly described as:

-Generate a large number of candidate pairs
+  * Generate a large number of candidate pairs
-Try them in order until one of them works
+  * Try them in order until one of them works
-Start using the working one (ICE controller decides) Throw away all the other ones
+  * Start using the working one (ICE controller decides)
+  * Throw away all the other ones
-When the chosen pair breaks, do an ICE restart and start over
+  * When the chosen pair breaks, do an ICE restart and start over

 There are extensions specified to this model; one of particular interest is Trickle ICE (RFC 8838), which allows adding more candidates after initialization, forming new sets of candidate pairs without an ICE restart.